-The last cornerstone for the upwards movement is given by the boom in real private investment expenditure.
-Given the data provided by DSI, after a stagnation in 2011 (0.09 %) and even a dramatic decline in 2012 (-4.57 %), the annual changes to the previous period increase dramatically by 4,06 % and 4,03 % in 2013 and 2014, respectively.
-We claim that this stimulus has its origin in the implementation Entrepreneur's Act in 2013.
-The reversal in investment activity can be seen as the most sustainable solution to the Spanish Puzzle.
+The last cornerstone for the upwards movement is given by the recent boom in real private investment expenditure.
+According to the third column of Table 1, the annual percent changes (in constant prices) report a dramatically high number of -8.86 % on average for the after-crises period excluding the year 2014.
+For the latter we observe a strong increase by 4.11 % instead.
+We claim that this stimulus has its origin in the implementation of the Entrepreneur's Act in 2013.
+The reversal in investment activity can be seen as the most sustainable solution to the Spanish Puzzle and can be interpreted also as a change from pessimistic to optimistic expectation formation regarding investment decisions.
+For the later note, again, the upward movement in agents' sentiments in 2014 according to Figure 2.
 On the one hand private consumption relies heavily on households' expectations and benefits from the temporary decrease in the oil price.
-Note for the latter that inflation becomes even negative at a rate of -0.15 %, i.e. a deflationary environment can be identified which will be not long-lasting according to the ECB's forecasts (ECB (2014)).
+With respect to the latter recall that inflation becomes even negative at a rate of -0.15 %, i.e. a deflationary environment can be identified which will be not long-lasting according to the ECB's forecasts (ECB, 2014).
 On the other hand, the movement in the exchange rate depends heavily on the development of the European sovereign debt crises and, hence, turns out to be hardly predictable.

-We are going to combine the effects by the Entrepreneur's Act under consideration of the downward nominal wage rigidity and the liquidity trap in a theoretical framework in the next section.
-Based on the empirical observations presented here, we first shed a light on the impact of the Spanish labor market reform in 2010 first.
+We are going to combine the effects by the Entrepreneur's Act under consideration of pessimistic private agents' expectations, downward nominal wage rigidity and the liquidity trap in a theoretical framework in the next section.
+Based on the empirical observations presented here, we first shed a light on the impact of the RDL first.

-3 Labor Market Reform and Entrepreneur's Act
+3 Labor Market Reforms and Entrepreneur's Act

 We claim that the labor market reforms in Spain failed to reduce the high unemployment rate in Spain.
-The reason can be found in the observed downward wage rigidity and the inefficiency of monetary policy in the liquidity trap.
 In order to show this we undertake a graphical analysis in the well-known AD-AS framework.
 Although there exist more elaborate macroeconomic models in order to analyse the impact of supply and demand shocks, for our purpose the AD-AS one keeps this analysis sophisticated simple.
-Figure 1 represents the aggregate demand (AD)and aggregate supply (AS) curves, respectively in a price (P) and income diagram (Y).
+Figure 1 represents the aggregate demand (AD) and aggregate supply (AS) curves, respectively, in a price (P) and income (Y) diagram.
 The AD curve has a negative slope until the liquidity trap is reached.
 Along the price-elastic path, a decrease in the price level leads to a downward adjustment of the nominal interest rate in order to stimulate private investment.
 At a certain point the further price reductions can not be offset by a reduction in the nominal interest rate since the latter reached the lower zero bound.
 On the supply side, the phenomena of downward nominal wage rigidity leads to a positive slope of the AS curve: an increase in the price level will let the real wage decrease and, hence, reduce the excess supply on the labor market.
-Note here that is assumed that the nominal wage is not only downward but also upward rigid in an unemployment
+Note here that is assumed that the nominal wage is not only downward but also upward rigid in an unemployment situation.
+Upward rigidity of the nominal wage holds due to the limited power of labor unions to negotiate on higher nominal wages when an excess supply on the labor market is observed.